deutsche-nationalbibliothek/pica-rs/README.md

 ### Partition

-In order to split a list of records into chunks based on a subfield value use the `partition` command.
-Note that if the field and/or subfield is repeatable, the record will be written to all partitions.
+In order to split a list of records into chunks based on subfield values, use the `partition` command.
+Note that if the field and/or subfield is repeatable, the record will be written to all partitions (duplicate values will be removed), thus the resulting partitions may not be disjoint.
+Records that don't have the field/subfield, won't be written to a partition.

 ```bash
 $ pica partition -s -o outdir "002@.0" DUMP.dat.gz